Moon-Terry/bsc_depth/README.md

 </p>

 We adopt a two-phase training pipeline:
-	•	Phase 1: Train on the SCARED dataset with ground-truth supervision
+- **Phase 1**: Train on the SCARED dataset, followed by numerical evaluation using ground truth depth information
-	•	Phase 2: Fine-tune on unlabeled PIPAC dataset using a self-supervised objective
+- **Phase 2**: Fine-tune on unlabeled PIPAC dataset, followed by visual evaluation by comparing results with [MiDaS](https://github.com/isl-org/MiDaS)

 The following is the example of the training pipeline:
 ```shell